lydell/vim-like-key-notation/readme.md

 ===============

 First off, vim-like-key-notation requires that [`event.key`] and [`event.code`] are available on keyboard events.
-When this was written, only Firefox 32 supports both of those.
-(Though you need to enable `event.code` by toggling the `dom.keyboardevent.code.enabled` pref.
-If no bugs are found, that won’t be necessary in Firefox 33.)
+When this was written, only Firefox 33+ supports both of those.

 In case you haven’t heard about those two new properties of keyboard event objects, here’s a little summary.